Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/ocr_text/README.md

-# Sample - Carry out OCR using PHP
+# Sample - Extract text using OCR and PHP

 The PHP sample provided in this section uses the [*Muhimbi PDF Converter Services Online*](https://github.com/Muhimbi/PDF-Converter-Services-Online) to recognise text in image based files (scans, faxes, etc) using Optical Character Recognition (OCR).
-The OCRed content is returned in a PDF file with selectable and fully searchable text.
+The OCRed content is returned as a text string.

 Additonal sample code to *convert, merge, watermark, secure* and *OCR* files [can be found here](../).